Perry Tuttle: Professional career

 On April 27, 1982, Tuttle was selected in the first round (19th overall) of the NFL draft by the Buffalo Bills.
 Tuttle spent two seasons with the Bills, producing 24 receptions for 368 yards and three touchdowns.
-After his two seasons in with the Bills, his career in the NFL took a major decline; while in Atlanta, he only played in five games which led to only minimal stat production, one reception for seven yards.
+After his two seasons with the Bills, his career in the NFL took a decline with the Atlanta Falcons; while in Atlanta, he only played in five games which led to minimal stat production, one reception for seven yards.

 In 1986, Tuttle began his six-season career in the Canadian Football League with the Winnipeg Blue Bombers.
 Throughout his time with the Bombers, he caught 321 passes for 5,817 yards and 41 touchdowns.
 On November 25, 1990, at BC Place Stadium in Vancouver, the Bombers defeated the Edmonton Eskimos 50–11 to win the Grey Cup.
-In the third quarter of the game, Tuttle caught a 60-yard pass that later led to a five-yard touchdown catch.
-Two seasons after the Blue Bombers' championship win, Tuttle ended his football career and moved back to North Carolina (Charlotte).
-A few years after his retirement, Tuttle was once again recognized for his outstanding football talent with an induction into the Winnipeg Blue Bomber Hall of Fame.
+In the third quarter of that game, Tuttle caught a 60-yard pass that later led to a five-yard touchdown catch.
+Two seasons after the Blue Bombers' championship win, Tuttle ended his football career and moved back to North Carolina.
+A few years after his retirement, Tuttle was inducted into the Winnipeg Blue Bomber Hall of Fame.

 Personal life

-Tuttle's nephew Shy Tuttle plays in the NFL for the Tennessee Titans as a defensive tackle.
+Tuttle's nephew Shy Tuttle plays in the NFL for the Washington Commanders as a defensive tackle.